apache/asterixdb/asterix-doc/src/site/markdown/install.md

         machineA> export MANAGIX_HOME=`pwd`
         machineA> export PATH=$PATH:$MANAGIX_HOME/bin

+Note:- It is recommended that MAANGIX_HOME is not located on a network file system (NFS).
+Managi creates artifacts/logs that are not required to be shared.
+Any overhead associated with creating artifacts/logs on the NFS should be avoided.

 We also need an ASTERIX configuration XML file for the cluster.
 We give the name to the cluster, say, "rainbow".
 We create a folder for the configuration of this cluster: